ethereumjs/ethereumjs-monorepo/README.md

 Runs the package tests.

 _Note that the VM has several test scopes - refer to [packages/vm/package.json](https://github.com/ethereumjs/ethereumjs-vm/blob/master/packages/vm/package.json) for more info._

-#### `npm run clean`

-Removes root and package `node_modules` directories, and other generated files, like `coverage`, `dist` and others.
-This is useful to run after changing branches, to have a clean slate to work with.

 ### Going further